school-lunch2050/kyushoku2050.org/content/about_en.md

   <dd><a href="https://github.com/sponsors/martinheidegger" target="_blank">Martin Heidegger</a></dd>
 </dl>

-More information can be found at the [FEAST homepage](https://feastproject.org/school-lunch-2050).
+More information can be found at the <a href="https://www.feastproject.org/en/blog_future-school-lunch-installation/?fbclid=IwAR11CYmO_0o1p2-xj2AiRdRu0cdITSE4YrZm8T4WmpFsDwr1jStEQIGAbIg" target="_blank">FEAST Page.</a></dd>

-_The School Lunch 2050 homepage has been funded by the [NIHU Interactive Communication Initiative][nihu]._
+_The School Lunch 2050 homepage has been funded by the <a href="https://www.chikyu.ac.jp/rihn_e/index.html">Research Institute for Humanity and Nature.</a></dd>._

 ### License Information